-- p - c - c - c - c - c - c - c - c - c 8 8 8 8 8 American Cocker The dog must at least have passed one of the following trials: DJU's Spaniel retrieving trial or DJU's trail and retrieving trial or the Spaniel Club's field American Water trial beginner's class, consisting of two parts: the Spaniel Club's field track Spaniel trial and the Spaniel Club's land/water trial.
+American Cocker The dog must at least have passed one of the following trials: DJU's Spaniel retrieving trial or DJU's trail and retrieving trial or the Spaniel Club's field American Water trial beginner's class, consisting of two parts: the Spaniel Club's field track Spaniel trial and the Spaniel Club's land/water trial.
 Clumber Spaniel When entering, foreign-owned dogs must enclose a copy of a working trial English Cocker Spaniel certificate recognized by FCI, as documentation for a passed, qualifying English Springer trial.
 The certificate must be brought on the day of the show.
-Spaniel Field Spaniel Irish Water Spaniel Sussex Spaniel Welsh Springer Spaniel Chesapeake Bay The dog must have passed the Danish Retriever Club's (Dansk Retriever Retriever Klub) qualification trial or obtained a first prize on a field trial B in Curly Coated Retriever beginner's class.
-Flat Coated Retriever When entering, foreign-owned dogs must enclose a copy of a working trial Golden Retriever certificate recognized by FCI, as documentation for a passed, qualifying Labrador Retriever trial.
-Nova Scotia Duck The dog must have obtained a first prize in beginner's class on the Tolling Tolling Retriever hunting trial.
+Spaniel Field Spaniel Irish Water Spaniel Sussex Spaniel Welsh Springer Spaniel Chesapeake Bay The dog must have obtained one of the following trials according to the Retriever rules of the Danish Retriever Club (Dansk Retriever Klub): Flat Coated Retriever Passed qualification trial or obtained a first prize on a field trial B in beginner's class or obtained a first prize at a debutant trial.
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial.